 - Domain-Based Message Authentication, Reporting, & Conformance (DMARC), an anti-spoofing and anti-phishing authentication protocol.

-A Mail Tester report will also show if your IP address has been blacklisted, which stops emails from being delivered.
-If a lot of recipients mark your emails as spam, you could end up being blacklisted.
+A Mail Tester report will also show if your IP address has been blocklisted, which stops emails from being delivered.
+If a lot of recipients mark your emails as spam, you could end up being blocklisted.

 And if you’re just starting to send emails from a new IP and send tens or hundreds of thousands of them, that will be a red flag that marks you out as a possible spammer.